mattermost-community/mattermost-app-zendesk/README.md

 The definition of a Trigger is defined below:
 > A trigger consists of one or more actions performed when a ticket is created or updated.
 The actions are performed only if certain conditions are met.
 For example, a trigger can notify the customer when an agent changes the status of a ticket to Solved.

 Zendesk Admins are able to view these subscriptions inside Zendesk via `Settings` > `Business Rules` > `Triggers` and all generated Mattermost Zendesk App Trigger names are prefixed with `__mm_webhook__`.
 After creating a notification from Mattermost, it is possible to access the trigger in Zendesk and modify conditions of the trigger.
-If a conditions is added that is not currently supported by the Mattermost Zendesk App, the user will be notificed when trying to edit the subcription through Mattemrost and a link will be provided to the Zendesk trigger where it can be further modified.
+If a conditions is added that is not currently supported by the Mattermost Zendesk App, the user will be notificed when trying to edit the subscription through Mattemrost and a link will be provided to the Zendesk trigger where it can be further modified.

 ## Installation